penpot/penpot-docs/technical-guide/configuration.md

 ### Email (SMTP)

 By default, when no SMTP (email) is configured, the email will be printed to the console, which means that the emails will be shown in the stdout.

+Note that if you plan to invite members to a team, it is recommended that you enable SMTP as they will need to login to their account after recieving the invite link sent an in email.
+It is currently not possible to just add someone to a team without them accepting an invatation email.

-If you have an SMTP service, uncomment the appropriate settings section in `docker-compose.yml` and configure those environment variables.
+If you have an SMTP service,
+uncomment the appropriate settings section in `docker-compose.yml` and configure those environment variables.